 Natural mattresses are most commonly made of latex.
 (Make sure its natural latex not synthetic.)
 And some mattresses use coconut coir or cotton which are really breathable.
 If you are going to the effort and expense of buying a natural mattress, make sure that the cover you use on it is organic.

-Here are some basic things to look out for when buying a mattress:
+Here are some basic things to look out for when buying a cot mattress for your baby:

-- Must fits to the cots edges – product safety Australia regulates (maximum 20 mm from any cot side or end when centred on the mattress base; 40 mm when the mattress is pushed to one side or end.)
+Must fit to the cot edges – product safety Australia regulates (maximum 20 mm from any cot side or end when centred on the mattress base; 40 mm when the mattress is pushed to one side or end.)
 But we recommend snug end to end, no gaps.

-- Sturdy edges - to minimise chance of child getting trapped between bed and mattress
+Sturdy edges minimise the chance of a child getting trapped between bed and mattress

-- Hypo-allergenic - Any allergies in family – e.g. to wool or latex?
+Any allergies in the family – e.g. to synthetic materials, wool or latex?